ankitapradhans/college/README.md

-# college
+# project-amazon-clone
-this is my repositrory.
+this is my first repositrory.
 <br>
 author-ankita pradhan